TheMisterOdd/ChessGame/README.md

 The goal of this project is not making "the best chess game ever", even though, making a game like this is a very beginner project (because I'm almost a beginner), I think.
 This game, has been done as a hobby for practising OpenGL and my skills using C and Data Oriented Desing.

-It is a lightweight chess game, that should be able run on every PC nowadays.
+It is a lightweight chess game, that should be able to run on every PC nowadays.

 ### For what can I use this?